How to construct a winning stock portfolio for 2022

 • EPV or Earnings Power Value.
 This is based on a Free Cash Flow to the Firm model assuming zero growth.

 • EV with growth.
-This is based on either the single stage Free Cash Flow to the Firm model or the Residual Income model.
-In both cases I have assumed a steady growth in perpetuity.
+This is based on either the single-stage Free Cash Flow to the Firm model or the Residual Income model.
+In both cases, I have assumed steady growth in perpetuity.

 • Magic F or “Magic Formula”.
 This is a term used to describe the investment strategy explained in “The Little Book That Beats the Market” by Joel Greenblatt.